 I started growing chillies at home about 10 years ago, at first with just some basic chillies from a local Asian shop.
 I removed the seeds and planted them - as simple as that.
 I was amazed at how easy they were to grow and how much fruit they produced.
 I experimented making some simple sauces, trying out different ingredients.
 I was quite pleased with the results - so I decided to try some different types of chilli.
 I found a shop that sold fresh habaneros and planted those seeds.
 Again, good results and much hotter!
 Over the next few years I tried growing some of the super-hot varieties; Dorset Nagas, Bhut Jolokias (ghost chillies) and even Carolina Reapers.
-They were quite successful but didn’t produce enough fruit for my needs (except the Reapers, they were a complete disaster, with no fruit at all).
+They were quite successful but didn’t produce enough fruit for my needs (especially the Reapers, they were a complete disaster, with no fruit at all).
 So, I went back to trusty habaneros, they are very hot and the crop is always good.

 My sauce is quite different from others I have tried.
 Most commercial sauces contain a lot of vinegar which, while it prolongs the shelf life, produces an overpowering taste of vinegar.
 My sauce contains some vinegar, as even a little is good for preservation, but the taste of the chillies remains the dominant flavour.
 Habaneros have a delicate fruity taste - it is not all fire.
 I also add ginger, as this goes really well with chilli.